CIROH-UA/DEVCON_SNOW_ML/Getting Started.md

 ```
 Restart your server

-### Creating your NSM_env Python Virtual Environment
+### Creating your Python Virtual Environment
 Since we will be using Jupyter Notebooks for this exercise, we will use the Anaconda command prompt to create our virtual environment.
 In the command line type:

-    conda create -n NSM_env python=3.9.12
+    conda create -n DEVCON_env python=3.9.12

 For this example, we will be using Python version 3.9.12, specify this version when setting up your new virtual environment.
-After Anaconda finishes setting up your NSM_env , activate it using the activate function.
+After Anaconda finishes setting up your DEVCON_env , activate it using the activate function.

-    conda activate NSM_env
+    conda activate DEVCON_env

-You should now be working in your new NSM_env within the command prompt.
+You should now be working in your new DEVCON_env within the command prompt.
 However, we will want to work in this environment within our Jupyter Notebook and need to create a kernel to connect them.
 We begin by installing the **ipykernel** python package: